 But with my Midas Touch for all things Singer (and seriously, who saw this coming?)
-I was running errands yesterday and noticed an Estate Sale sign.
-Slighty shabby split level house in older neighborhood: Yes!
-This is where I find the best stuff.
+I was running errands yesterday and noticed an Estate Sale sign at a slightly shabby split level house in older neighborhood which is always where I find the best stuff.
 (Ladies of this era almost always had sewing machines and they were more often than not Singers.)
-I always know exactly where to look too, I've done this a hundred times.
-Straight upstairs to the furthest back bedroom - sewing room.
+I always know exactly where to look, too, as I've done this countless times.
+Straight upstairs to the furthest back bedroom - the sewing room.
 Bingo.

-And there she stood.
-Nice little Singer cabinet in the corner with a few sewing supplies on top.
+And there she stood: a nice little Singer cabinet in the corner with a few sewing supplies on top.
 I couldn't tell from the outside, of course, so I moved the stuff, opened the cabinet and there it was - the configuration I needed to install my 301.
-It was empty - no sewing machine - just begging to be Jim's new home!
 Price: $125.
-First day of the sale, too, and no way am I coming back on the mark down day, its either now or never.
+This was the first day of the sale and no way am I coming back on the mark down day, its either now or never.

 I offered $50.
 Bold?
 Maybe.
-Well they not only accepted the offer, but when I picked up a green Singer box of attachments and a set of buttonholer templates and asked if they'd throw those in as well, they said sure. :)
+But they not only accepted the offer, when I picked up a green Singer box of attachments and a set of buttonholer templates and asked if they'd throw those in as well, they said sure.

-It has an extra long extension on the left, too, because it is in one piece rather than divided like my other cabinets (3/4s to the left, 1/4 to the right.)
+It is also slightly different with a single, extra long extension on the left rather than two extensions that fold together like my other cabinets (3/4s to the left, 1/4 to the right.)

 Posted by MKB at 10:51 AM